alp1n3-dev/alp1n3-dev.github.io/src/content/blog/places-to-publish-your-book/index.md

 ### Items to Read About the Process

-- Blog [post](https://www.thecoder.cafe/p/100-go-mistakes) on writing "100 Go Mistakes"
+- The Story Behind [100 Go Mistakes](https://www.thecoder.cafe/p/100-go-mistakes) and How to Avoid Them
-- "Let's Get Digital" by [David Gaughran](https://davidgaughran.com/books/lets-get-digital-how-to-self-publish/).
+- Let's Get Digital by [David Gaughran](https://davidgaughran.com/books/lets-get-digital-how-to-self-publish/)
+- My [$6k Advance](https://mtlynch.io/my-6k-advance/) as a Self-Published Technical Author

 ### Book Formatting